danieloneill/quickjs-wolfssl/README.md

 *fromBase64* expects a string as the only parameter and returns a Uint8Array (actually, a Uint32Array but whatever.)

+*uint8ArrayToString* accepts a UInt8Array and returns it as a string. *stringToUint8Array* does the opposite.
+They both only accept one arg, and you can probably guess what arg it is.

+*tlsServer* expects a path to your certificate and a path to your private key, and returns a new TLS server object which just has the 'wrap' method.

+*wrap* accepts a file descriptor and returns a super-saiyan version of it as a TLS client sorta.
+I say 'sorta' because the new object only has 4 methods, since you can use standard os.* and net.* methods on the original socket as usual for other purposes, but you will need new read, wrote, accept, and shutdown methods when working with TLS.

+*read(maxlen)* returns a UInt8Array of received bytes or throws on error.

+*write(data)* writes the provided UInt8Array to the client, or throws on error.
+Returns true too, for some reason.

+*accept* only makes sense on a new client (that was just wrapped) and needs to be called to do the post-vanilla-accept handshaking and negociations.

+*shutdown* shuts down the socket.

 Feature requests and PRs are welcome.
 Also check out my [low-level sockets module](https://github.com/danieloneill/quickjs-net) or my [OpenSSL-based hash module](https://github.com/danieloneill/quickjs-hash).

+--

+To use the httpserver.js example, your files go into webroot/ and you also need to copy/link the net.so result from the low-level sockets module above to the same dir as the script.
+It doesn't do much, but it does offer dir listings.

+I shouldn't have to say this, but httpserver.js isn't intended for any production purposes: it's just a toy I threw in for testing.